-Alongside applying the solutions criteria, the Investment Manager will also apply the binding "transitions criteria" to identify a pool of companies eligible for investment as "transition companies".
-This binding criteria requires that companies pass the fund's T-Risk framework or Social pillar deep dive, and therefore positively contribute to the sustainable investment objective through their operations.

-Transition Risk seeks to measure a certain company's social profile, that is the company's propensity to negatively impact people.
-This in turn provides a strong indication of the social risks to the business, which could ultimately impact on performance in the longer term.
+Alongside applying the solutions criteria, the Investment Manager will also identify companies eligible for investment as part of the "Operations companies".
+This requires companies to pass the Sub-Fund's Transition Risk framework or Earth pillar deep dive, and therefore positively contribute to the sustainable investment objective through their operations.
+Transition Risk seeks to measure the exposure of a certain company's impact on nature.
+This in turn provides a strong indication of the environmental risks to the business, which could ultimately impact on performance in the longer term.
+Aviva Investors' analysis results in the sectors being allocated a Transition Risk rating, ranking as either high, medium or low impact upon natural capital.
+For each sector, the Investment Manager then looks at a tailored range of natural capital-related indicators, which differ by sector depending on the nature of that sector's impacts.
+The Investment Manager uses third-party data providers which include an extensive range of NGO rankings on specific issues, for example deforestation, plastics and sustainable protein.

-Aviva Investors' analysis results in the companies being allocated a Transition Risk rating, as either high, medium or low risk.
-A further stage of analysis determines how well each company is managing their social impact.
-This involves looking at a range of social-related indicators from a wide range of data sources, including data providers and NGOs benchmarks and assessments.
-The analysis results in companies being allocated a social management score.
-This provides a strong indication of how well a company is managing its social risks and opportunities.
-Companies that are categorised as high risk are subject to higher scrutiny and will require a greater social management score in order to be considered for investment by the Sub-Fund.
+Companies that are categorised as high and medium impact are subject to higher scrutiny and require stronger management of biodiversity issues in order to be considered for investment by the Sub-Fund.

-A Transition company is defined as one supporting or driving the sustainable transition.
-It does not refer to companies who in themselves are transitioning or transitional.
+A company within the "Operations" category is defined as one that supports the transition towards a nature positive economy by addressing their negative impacts on natural capital and biodiversity, aligning or that have aligned their business models and operations to reduce these impacts, better manage related risks, and support the shift to a nature positive economy.
+As a result "operations" companies may be referred to by the manager as "Transition Leaders."

 Even if companies meet the baseline expectations, engagement progress is also essential and has portfolio implications.
-The Investment Manager will engage with investee companies to ensure they are actively working to mitigate their negative and increase their positive impact on people.
-This is evidenced by carrying out human rights due diligence and by paying a living wage, with an escalation programme in place which may ultimately lead to divestment in the event that the company fails to meet minimum expectations.
+The Investment Manager will engage with investee companies to ensure they are actively working to mitigate their negative environmental impacts.
+This is evidenced by carrying out a biodiversity impact assessment and setting quantified biodiversity targets within a timeframe that is tailored to the company's transition pathway, with an escalation programme in place which may ultimately lead to divestment in the event that the company fails to meet minimum expectations.